5 ways transport could change after COVID-19

 Lam also says we may need to reframe the way we think of public transport – as an essential public service, like affordable housing.
 So it could be subsidised or even free, as it is for essential workers in Barcelona.

 To reduce vehicle emissions, public transport must remain an attractive option into the future.
 The expansion of walking and cycling infrastructure is something to build on to make our transport use more sustainable.

 Now more than ever, we need to find sustainable transport solutions.
-That's why Climate Action groups are working with national and local government to make temporary transport measures a permanent fixture, and protect people's health as well as the environment.
-Join your local Climate Action group and find out how you can get involved.
+That's why local action groups are working with national and local government to make temporary transport measures a permanent fixture, and protect people's health as well as the environment.
+Join your local action group and find out how you can get involved.